-What we do Where your money goes Where your money goes In 2015-2016 we reached over 270,000 people directly through diagnosis, treatment and care.
-That’s 10% more people than last year.
-We reached a total of 2,376,344 people through health education and events to raise awareness of diseases.
+What we do Where your money goes Where your money goes In 2016-2017 we reached over 252,000 people directly through diagnosis, treatment and care.We reached a total of 1.3 million people through health education and events to raise awareness of diseases.
 Here are some of our key achievements this year...
-Health education We reached over 2.3 million people through our health education messages.
-We did this by educating communities about neglected diseases, the symptoms and where to access treatment we are increasing the likelihood of earlier diagnosis and also reducing stigma.
-Self-help and self-care This year, we trained 27,619 people in self-care techniques to improve overall hygiene, keep affected body parts infection free and reduce swelling.
+Health education We reached 1.3 million people through our health education messages.
+We did this by educating communities about leprosy and other neglected diseases, the symptoms and where to access treatment.
+Through these activities, more people are able to recognise their symptoms and access treatment earlier and it also helps to reduce stigma.
+Self-help and self-care This year, we trained 43,300 people in self-care techniques to improve overall hygiene, keep affected body parts infection free and reduce swelling – that’s almost 60% more than last year.
 This alleviates some of the physical burden and allows a person to continue to work.
 On average, people affected by leprosy in India lose 9 days a month of work, which has a devastating impact on income.
 We also established more self-help groups to provide vocational training, information on advocating for rights and establish loan funds to fight against the poverty disease can bring.
-Training We have trained 22,635 community champions and health professionals.
+Training We have trained 232,000 health workers, volunteers, community champions, accredited social health activists (ASHAs), teachers and government health staff – that’s nine times more than last year.
 With the relevant knowledge, healthcare workers are now able to detect signs of diseases and refer people for treatment much earlier.
-Innovation In 2015-2016 we became the first organisation to adopt a strategic approach that tackles both leprosy and lymphatic filariasis (LF) simultaneously.
-By combining our work in the two diseases, we have been able to provide services to more people, improve existing healthcare systems, achieve economies of scale and ensure that vital leprosy skills are not lost.
-India We have continued our work across Andhra Pradesh, Bihar, Jharkhand, Madhya Pradesh, New Delhi, Odisha and Telangana in 26 different referral centres 35,193 people began treatment for a disease 11,838 people were screened and diagnosed with lymphatic filariasis which is a 139 increase compared to last year, showing positive effects of our combined approach to leprosy and LF 22,106 people (15,016 affected by leprosy and 6,206 affected by LF) were trained in self-care methods 86% of people with LF in India reported that their wounds had healed after they had learnt to care for them with Lepra Bangladesh We launched three new projects this year These projects helped us to reach 100,310 children, women and men through diagnostic screening, treatment and education 1,692 people from our 255 self-help groups, have learned new skills and training, and received loans to help rebuild their lives After health awareness campaigns two out of every three people with disabilities in our project areas now feel that discrimination is reducing Mozambique Whilst continuing our work in partnership with the Netherlands Leprosy Relief...
-We performed 419 hydrocele surgeries We provided 400 people with custom-made protective footwear 180 new community champions were trained to detect cases of leprosy and teach self-care practices How you've helped us do this...
-We received more than £4.1 million from individual donors.
-This includes a fantastic £43,500 from our dedicated fundraisers who took part in all sorts of activities including life-changing teas, challenge events.
-We also had an amazing £815,000 from all of the schools who took part in fundraising events for us throughout the year.
+Innovation In 2016-2017 we continued our strategic approach that tackles both leprosy and lymphatic filariasis (LF) simultaneously.
+By combining our work in the two diseases, we are able to provide services to more people, improve existing healthcare systems, achieve economies of scale and ensure that vital leprosy skills are not lost.
+India We have continued our work across Andhra Pradesh, Bihar, Jharkhand, Madhya Pradesh, New Delhi, Odisha and Telangana in 26 different referral centres We issued 13,500 people with multi-drug therapy (MDT) treatment for leprosy We also provided 37,200 people with counselling, disability care, reconstructive surgery and other treatments for leprosy complications 40,600 people were trained in self-care methods 5,800 people accessed government schemes and livelihood support Through pioneering enhanced active case finding methods in Bihar, we found three times as many people living with undiagnosed leprosy than the Indian government.
+We screened a total of 85,500 people and diagnosed and treated 321 cases of leprosy.We also found greater numbers of women and children with leprosy compared to previous searches Bangladesh We extended our services to seven more districts in Bangladesh, and are now working in a total of 11 districts in the north-west and east of the country We diagnosed a total of 575 people with leprosy and provided them with MDT treatment We also diagnosed and provided support to 6,270 people living with LF Community Clinics were included in our leprosy control programme for the first time, resulting in 1,170 Community Health Care Providers receiving training on signs and symptoms of leprosy We trained 3,070 community champions, traditional village doctors and pharmacists on how to recognise the symptoms of leprosy and LF Our Community champions met over 50,000 people and screened them for neglected diseases, finding 20% of the leprosy cases diagnosed in our Reaching the Unreached project Mozambique Through our partnership with Netherlands Leprosy Relief, we continue to work in Zambezia Province We directly reached 4,500 people with health and development interventions 1,080 people affected by leprosy or LF were provided with self-care training 150 people were empowered to join ADEMO – the national disable people’s organisation to claim disability rights 400 new community health workers, volunteers, traditional healer and government health staff were trained to detect cases of leprosy and LF A further 3,500 people were reached to raise awareness of leprosy and LF in communities How you've helped us do this...
+We received £2.7 million from individual donors.
+This includes a fantastic £756,579 from our dedicated supporters who took part in all sorts of fundraising activities including mountain-climbing, life-changing tea parties and sporting events.
+Of that amount, £687,181 came from the support of school students alone!